NCAR/dos_and_donts/_site/README.md

 ### Script/design improvements
 *   Double check that design is okay at different widths (e.g., data, research pages don’t do well when wide, might want to force figures to be a certain size?)
-*   redo if statements in _layout/project.html (collects papers for each project)
+*   redo if statements in _layout/project.html (collects papers and data for each project)
+*   could combine citationdata.html and citationpaper.html, but if statements in data version not right (yet)
 *   fix error "ERROR /assets/img/modelchain@2x.png not found."
 *   fix tagline so wraps similarly to regardless of size